Greater Iran: Definition

-better and more productive due to good weather,

-Ganja full of treasure in Arran, and Esfahān in Iraq,

-Merv and Tus in Khorasan, and Aksaray in Rûm.

-The Cambridge History of Iran takes a geographical approach in referring to the "historical and cultural" entity of "Greater Iran" as "areas of Iran, parts of Afghanistan, and Chinese and Soviet Central Asia".
-A detailed list of these territories follows in this article.
+The Cambridge History of Iran takes a geographical approach in referring to the "historical and cultural" entity of "Greater Iran" as "areas of Iran, parts of Afghanistan, Chinese and Soviet Central Asia".

 Background

 Greater Iran is called Iranzamin (fa) which means "Iranland" or "The Land of Iran".
-Iranzamin was in the mythical times as opposed to the Turanzamin the Land of Turan, which was located in the upper part of Central Asia.
+Iranzamin was in the mythical times as opposed to the Turanzamin, "The Land of Turan", which was located in the upper part of Central Asia.

-In the pre-Islamic period, Iranians distinguished two main regions in the territory they ruled, one Iran and the other Aniran.
-By Iran they meant all the regions inhabited by ancient Iranian peoples, this region was more extensive in the past.
-This notion of Iran as a territory (opposed to Aniran) can be seen as the core of early Greater Iran.
-Later many changes occurred in the boundaries and areas where Iranians lived but the languages and culture remained the dominant medium in many parts of Greater Iran.

-As an example, the Persian language (referred to, in Persian, as Farsi) was the main literary language and the language of correspondence in Central Asia and the Caucasus prior to the Russian occupation, Central Asia being the birthplace of modern Persian language.
-Furthermore, according to the British government, Persian language was also used in Iraqi Kurdistan, prior to the British Occupation and Mandate in 1918–1932.

 With Imperial Russia continuously advancing south in the course of two wars against Persia, and the treaties of Turkmenchay and Gulistan in the western frontiers, plus the unexpected death of Abbas Mirza in 1833, and the murdering of Persia's Grand Vizier (Mirza AbolQasem Qa'im Maqām), many Central Asian khanates began losing hope for any support from Persia against the Tsarist armies.
 The Russian armies occupied the Aral coast in 1849, Tashkent in 1864, Bukhara in 1867, Samarkand in 1868, and Khiva and Amudarya in 1873.